Mouth And Oropharyngeal Cancer

 The symptoms you may have if your cancer has spread into the lungs can include:

-Symptoms if cancer has spread to the bones
+Find out about cancer that has spread to the lungs

 Symptoms can include: